Skip to main content

 Park History

 Sudety Wałbrzyskie Landscape Park was established in 1998 as part of Poland's programme to protect landscapes of outstanding natural and cultural value.
-The decision to create the park reflected growing recognition that the area's distinctive landscape, including Ksiaz Castle, the third-largest castle in Poland, faced increasing pressures from development, agricultural intensification, and changing land management practices.
-Prior to the park's establishment, several nature reserves within its boundaries had been designated to protect the most ecologically valuable sites.
-The landscape park designation provided a broader management framework, coordinating conservation across a larger area and establishing guidelines for development, forestry, and agricultural practices that would maintain ecological integrity.
+[1] The decision to create the park reflected growing recognition that the area's distinctive landscape of volcanic cones, sandstone rock formations, forested mountain ridges, and historic castle ruins faced increasing pressures from post-industrial development around Wałbrzych and from changing land management practices.
+Prior to the park's establishment, several nature reserves within its boundaries had been designated to protect the most ecologically valuable sites, including Przełomy pod Książem (a forest gorge reserve) and Jeziorko Daisy (a former limestone quarry lake).
+The landscape park designation provided a broader management framework, coordinating conservation across the area.
 Since designation, the park administration has developed educational trails, published interpretive materials, and worked with local communities to promote nature-based tourism.
-Management priorities continue to evolve in response to new challenges including climate change, rural demographic shifts, and increasing recreational pressure from nearby urban centres.

 Major Trails And Attractions